Moving to Philippines

 When we asked people why foreigners move to Philippines, they responded:

 "Foreigners mainly move to Manila because of the low living costs and the fact that many people in the Philippines speak English.
-Beside that people generally are friendly," wrote one expat living in Manila.
+Beside that people generally are friendly," commented one expat who moved to Manila.

 Get Quote